ahu-services/ansible-collection-censhare/censhare/roles/censhare_server/README.md

 # censhare Server Ansible Role

+> [!WARNING]
+> This role may use default credentials for demonstration and testing purposes. **For production environments, you must override these defaults.** Relying on the default credentials poses a significant security risk.
+Please refer to the "Role Variables" section to identify and change all default passwords and secrets.

 This role installs and configures the censhare Server stack (Server, Core Cloud Gateway, Static Resource Server) on EL8/EL9 hosts.
 It wires repositories, installs RPMs, opens firewall/Selinux ports, renders censhare XML configs, and starts the supporting services.

 ## What the role does